 To Sakura's relief there didn't seem to be any other holes in her memory that her companion could tell.
 At least her academic standings were secure.
 That didn't stop her night from be troubled by nameless fears plaguing her thoughts.

 Breakfast was better attended than even the start of the year.
 Undoubtedly the nervous tension of the recent attacks had caused everybody to have trouble sleeping.
 The hope of safety in large numbers must have helped too.
 Combined together, it resulted in basically the entire student body now showing up for breakfasts.
-Despite that the meal was a much more subdued event than before as well.
+Despite that, the meal was a much more subdued event than before as well.
 People only spoke in whispers amongst themselves.
-Animated whispers, but quiet whispers nonetheless.
+They were animated whispers to be sure, but they were quiet whispers nonetheless.
 The warm murmur of human activity was all but absent from the Great Hall.

 Gloria gave a hard swallow, stood up, and declared, "They can't be serious.
 They can't do that."

 Her voice drew the attention of a few of the Ravenclaw students surrounding them.
 She had spoken quietly enough, but the declaration still carried in the hushed room.

 "Of course they can't," Luna said in agreement, holding a copy of the Quibbler in her hands.
 Sakura was getting adapt at this, and barely had a problem reading the upside down headline "MINISTRY COVERS GERMAN VEGITABLES SOUR".